FranckLab/FIDIC/README.md

 ### Running including example case
 1. Make sure that the main files and the supplemental m files (from file exchange) are in the working directory on Matlab.
-2. Run the exampleRunFile.m file to and compare its displacement outputs to the contour plots in the referenced paper
+2. Run the exampleRunFile.m file to get 2D displacement fields between the image.
+Note that the displacement output is in the form of a generic uniaxial tension test.

 ## Files